 - Non-EU citizens holding a study permit, who are enrolled in a Laurea (equivalent to Bachelor of Science) programme or in Sigle Courses (related to the Laurea programme of interest) at an Italian university and want transfer to Politecnico di Milano

-- Non-EU citizens holding a secondary school diploma issued by a foreign or international schools that operates in Italy or abroad, object of bilateral agreements or special legislations: the list of these institutions is report in Allegato 2.
-The document containing regulations on admission to the AY 2020/2021 will be available at the beginning of next year.
+- Non-EU citizens holding a secondary school diploma issued by a foreign or international schools that operates in Italy or abroad, object of bilateral agreements or special legislations: the list of these institutions is report in Allegato 2 (English Version will be upload as soon).